PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 	}, 1000)

-	// Then we return back immediately, before we have computed the sum.
+	// Here we return back immediately, before we have computed the sum.

 }